warrant-dev/warrant/README.md

   <a href="https://twitter.com/warrant_dev">Twitter</a>
 </p>

-# Warrant - an open source access control service
+# Warrant - Open Source Access Control as a Service

 Warrant is an application access control service built for developers and product teams.
-It's designed to abstract away the complexity of managing user authorization from teams building software products, so they (1) can offer best-in-class access control to their customers from day one and (2) focus their efforts on building their core product.
+It's designed to abstract away the complexity of managing user access control from teams building software products so they (1) can offer best-in-class access control to customers from day one and (2) focus their efforts on building their core product.

-Key features of Warrant include:
+## Features

-- A centralized authorization service (inspired by Google Zanzibar) for storing and managing your product's authorization model and access rules (we call these warrants).
+- A centralized authorization service (inspired by Google Zanzibar) for defining, storing, and managing your product's authorization model and access rules (we call these warrants).
-  - Supports a wide variety of common access control models from coarser Role Based Access Control (RBAC) to fine grained Relationship Based Access Control (ReBAC) and Attribute Based Access Control (ABAC) (e.g. `[user:1] is an [editor] of [document:x]`).
+- Supports a wide variety of common access control models from coarser Role Based Access Control (RBAC) to fine grained Relationship Based Access Control (ReBAC) and Attribute Based Access Control (ABAC) (e.g. `[user:1] is an [editor] of [document:x]`)
-  - Real-time, low latency `check` API to perform access checks in your application at runtime (e.g. is `user:A editor of tenant:X`?)
+- Real-time, low latency `check` API to perform access checks in your application at runtime (e.g. _is `user:A editor of tenant:X`?_)
-  - Real-time `query` API to query and audit access rules for a given subject or object
+- Real-time `query` API to query and audit access rules for a given subject or object (e.g. _`which users in tenant:1 have access to object:A?`_)
+- Built-in support for roles &amp; permissions (RBAC)
+  - API endpoints to create and manage custom roles and permissions for your users
 - Built-in support for multi-tenant access control
   - Define roles, permissions, and other access rules _per tenant_
   - Support scenarios where users have varying levels of access to resources depending on which tenant (or role) they're currently logged in as.
 - Built-in support for pricing tiers
-  - Control access to your application&apos;s features in real time based on the pricing tiers offered by your product (e.g. free-tier, growth, business, enterprise, etc).
+  - Control access to your application&apos;s features in real time based on the pricing tiers offered by your product (e.g. free-tier, growth, business, enterprise, etc)
-- Front-end components and embeddable pages to allow/deny access to specific pages/UI elements and enable self-service management of roles &amp; permissions.
+- Front-end components and embeddable pages to allow/deny access to specific pages/UI elements and enable self-service management of roles &amp; permissions
-  - Pre-built components that help you build UIs that give your customers the ability to manage roles &amp; permissions for themselves and their teammates.
+  - Pre-built components that help you build UIs that give your customers the ability to manage roles &amp; permissions for themselves and their teammates
 - Easily integrates with in-house and third-party authn/identity providers like Auth0
-- Maintains a global event log that tracks all updates to authorization models and rules to make auditing, alerting, and debugging simple.
+- Maintains a global event log that tracks all updates to authorization models and rules to make auditing, alerting, and debugging simple
 - SDK support for many of the most commonly used programming languages:
   - Go
   - Java